 English Settlement On American Soil

-A number of people left England on 1606 aboard three ships; the Godspeed, the Susan Constant and the Discovery.
+A number of people left England on 1606 aboard three ships; the Godspeed, the Susan Constan and the Discovery.
 These three ships reached Chesapeake Bay the next April.

 Jamestown, James Forte, James Cittie, James Towne

 Jamestown, the first permanent English settlement in USA was known as James Forte, as well as James Cittie and James Towne.
 The community initially consisted of wooden forts built around the storehouse of supplies and weapons, a number of houses and a single church.

 In 1607, 40 crew members reported back to the King; they also gathered more supplies.
 The settlers that were left behind suffered from the constant threat of the local tribes organized under one ruler – Chief Powhatan.
 Eventually, an agreement was created between John Smith and Chief Powhatan which initiated a much needed trade.

 The natives would trade food for equipments such as beads and metal tools.
 The settlers were largely dependent on this trade to survive.
 When John Smith went back to England in 1609, the people of Jamestown were left to suffer a harsh winter in which more than 100 colonists died.